Exploring the deep atmospheres of HD 209458b and WASP-43b using a non-gray general circulation model: Simplified forcing vs full radiative transfer

 \section{Simplified forcing vs full radiative transfer}

 Our simulations of HD~209458b and WASP-43b with fully coupled radiative feedback are compared to similar simulations from a grid of 3D GCM models taken from \citet{Baeyens2021GCM} with different parameters.
 The grid models are forced using the Newtonian cooling formalism and use the same model as in \citet{Carone2020GCM}.
 Specifically, to match the climate properties of HD~209458b a model with $T_\textrm{eff} = \SI{1400}{\K}$, $g = \SI{10}{\m\per\s\squared}$ and host star type G5 is selected (Figs~\ref{fig:HD2_temp_robin} and \ref{fig:HD2_zonal_mean_robin}).
 For the WASP-43b-like case, we compare our simulation to a model with $T_\textrm{eff} = \SI{1400}{\K}$, $g = \SI{100}{\m\per\s\squared}$ and host star type K5 (Figs~\ref{fig:WASP-43b_temp_robin} and \ref{fig:WASP-43b_zonal_mean_robin}).
 Additional information about these grid models can be found in \citet{Baeyens2021GCM}.
 Because the Newtonian-cooled grid models and the fully coupled models in this work make use of the same dynamical core (\texttt{MITgcm}) and similar radiative transfer module (\texttt{petitRADTRANS}), their comparison highlights the important role of radiative feedback in hot Jupiter climates.
+We note that the grid models do not use TiO and VO opacities, while the fully coupled models do include TiO and VO, leading to a temperature inversion in the fully coupled models, which is not to be expected in the Newtonian-cooled models.